skip-sudo/ciscopkg_audit/README.md

 Missing Package - installed active package(s) in reference router but not active in current router

 Additional Package - installed active package(s) in current router but not active in reference router

+### Use case example
+1) 5 setup (testbed) with 10 IOS-XR devices in each setup (total 50 devices)
+2) Each device belongs to a role (edge role, lsr role, etc).
+The IOS-XR packages installed are based on a role
+3) In inventory file (hosts.yaml), create a custom data variable "tb" to identify the testbed and variable "role" to identify the appropriate role the device belongs
+4) Now we can use the utility for the following use cases

 ### Credits and references